Forget where I get this useful article from.

 includes index rebuild using

-NOLOGGING and large sort area)
+NOLOGGING and large sort area)15 8 SQL*Loader conventional path

-SQL*Loader direct path (indexes
+(indexes in place and rows=100)81 12 SQL*Loader direct path (indexes

-Please keep in mind that this paper does not contain an exhaustive list of techniques for loading data into Oracle.
+in place)9 3 Please keep in mind that this paper does not contain an exhaustive list of techniques for loading data into Oracle.
 There are many more techniques, tips, and tricks that we haven’t covered here.
 For example, we did not even touch on the subject of parallelism in data loads.
 (Inserts with the Append hint can use parallelism in the Enterprise Edition of the Oracle software.
 Applications, meanwhile, can take a “divide and conquer” approach to loading subsets of data in parallel.)

-1. constantly i used to read smaller articles or reviews which as well clear their motive, and that
+constantly i used to read smaller articles or reviews which as well clear their motive, and that

 is also happening with this piece of writing which I am reading at